AxinitM/Frontend-Mentor/README.md

 Hello, everyone!
-My name is Andrey Martynenko, and I am a beginner frontender.
+My name is Andrew Martynenko (Andrei Martinenko), and I am a beginner frontender.

 Willing to listen to any feedback.
 Especially comments and suggestions on how to improve the code.
 If you have critical remarks, I am ready for them too.
 I like when people criticise my work reasonably, such criticism makes me better ;)